benchan911/tp/docs/UserGuide.md

     The attendance list is currently empty.
 Please add attendance instead.

 #### 4.4.7 Edit attendance
 Edit a student's attendance under a certain event.
-This allows the user to overwrite the student's name or status.
+Using this feature, you will be able to edit an existing student's attendance under a certain event.

 Command: `attendance edit`